splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

     kubectl get pod  <POD_NAME> -o yaml | grep inject

-The comman result is similar to the following:
+The command result is similar to the following:

 .. code-block:: bash